AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

 Mar 19:
 - Revised Section 4.5 to capture the updated interactions between components.

+Mar 28:
+- Revised Section 3.3 to align with the current implementation.

 ## 2. Project Description
 Our app “IntelliDish - AI Powered Recipe Recommendations Taylored for your Stomach and Fridge” aims to solve challenges faced by people with busy schedules and limited access to diverse cooking ingredients.